-It might seem like a great idea at the time.
+It might seem like a great idea at the time and the perfect way to start to get over your broken heart.
 All the sex with none of the emotion, good luck separating that!
 You might think it will be easy for you creating and keeping that emotional distance by not getting too emotionally attached.
 Unfortunately, this is not how feelings or emotions work, you could end up developing even stronger feelings and prolonging your heartbreak.

 4. Idealising the relationship

-It can be tempting to idealise the relationship and remember all of the good times, but the relationship ended for a reason.
-Ask yourself whether you might be intentionally or unintentionally forgetting about all of their annoying habits or traits, the way they would put their own needs before yours or how it felt when they never listened to you or spent quality time with you.
+It can be tempting to idealise the relationship and remember all of the good times, but the relationship has ended for a reason.
+Either you, or your ex were unhappy with a large enough part of the relationship to no longer be together.
+Ask yourself whether you might be intentionally or unintentionally forgetting about all of their annoying habits or traits.
+Like the way they would put their own needs before yours, or how it felt when they never listened to you or spent quality time with you.
 It can be easy falling into the trap of wistfully remembering the good times, when actually in hindsight, the relationship wasn’t all that good in the first place.

 5. Wishful thinking

 If you are living with hope that they will come to their senses and realise what they’ve lost, this is keeping you in a perpetual state of being stuck.
 This could mean waiting for something that might never happen.
 In the meantime, life goes on and before you know it they’ve found a way to move on leaving you hurt and nursing your broken heart.